Powerlearnproject/se-assignment-day-2-git-and-github-Oketi/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Version control is a system that records changes to files or sets of files over time so that you can recall specific versions later.
+It’s crucial for software development, where multiple people might be working on the same project simultaneously, or where developers need to track and revert to previous states of their code.
+GitHub is one of the most popular platforms for hosting Git repositories.
+It provides a web-based interface and additional features that make version control easier and more collaborative.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?